-In this article, the anchor-calibration method in 3-D is validated.
-It can be used for localizing the anchors in an arbitrary working coordinate system with additional CMs.
-The method can be adopted for scenarios where not all the anchors are in each others radio ranges.
-Smaller anchor configurations are localized independently of each other, and afterward, an alignment with the common anchors is performed.
+In this paper the anchor-calibration method in 3D is validated.
+It can be used for localizing the anchors in an arbitrary working coordinate system with additional calibration modules.
+The method can be adopted for scenarios where not all the anchors are in each others' radio ranges.
+Smaller anchor configurations are localized independently of each other and afterwards, an alignment with the common anchors is performed.